 Dow Jones suffers biggest-ever plunge after US politicians reject $700bn rescue plan.

-He said rich countries “need to take responsibility” because growing economies that “have done everything to have good fiscal policy … can’t be turned into victims of the casino erected by the American economy.”
+“[Growing economies that] have done everything to have good fiscal policy … can’t be turned into victims of the casino erected by the American economy”

 He cited the lack of a bail-out package in the US, falling commodity prices and lack of credit in the markets, among other issues.

 Lula said government funding of infrastructure projects deemed vital to Brazil’s economic future would not be affected because “Brazil isn’t going to throw away this opportunity after so many years of waiting for growth”.

 The Brazilian leader said “that those responsible” for the global financial crisis had to take swift action to end the economic free-fall.